Fractional hypergraph coloring: Introduction

+Kostochka~\cite{Kostochka2002} also considered the panchromatic analogue of this problem.
+Namely, he studied the minimum number of edges in an \(n\)-uniform hypergraph which does not admit a panchromatic \(r\)-coloring, and denoted this number by \(p(n,r)\).
+For more information and recent results, see \cite{Cherkashin2018, akhmejanova2022chain} and surveys \cite{raigorodskii2020extremal, raigorodskii2011erdHos}.

-Let us briefly discuss fractional colorings of random hypergraphs $H(n, k, p)$, as it is very interesting.
-A random hypergraph $H(n, k, p)$ is defined as a set of $n$ vertices, where each possible hyperedge of $k$ vertices is included with probability $p$.
-In \cite{zakharov2023, shabanov2024, kravtsov2019}, exponentially sharp thresholds were proven for the $(4:2)$, $(5:2)$ and $(a,a-1)$-colorability of $H(n,k,p)$.
-These results are particularly interesting because, for classical proper $a$-colorings with $a>2$, there remains a constant gap between the lower and upper bounds for $c$ at which $H(n, k, p)$ with $p=cn/\binom{n}{k}$ asymptotically almost surely is $a$-colorable or not.
+Fractional colorability of random hypergraphs has also been studied.
+A random hypergraph \(H(n,k,p)\) has \(n\) vertices, and each \(k\)-element subset is included as an edge independently with probability \(p\).
+In \cite{zakharov2023, shabanov2024, kravtsov2019}, exponentially sharp thresholds were obtained for the \((4:2)\)-, \((5:2)\)-, and \((a:a-1)\)-colorability of \(H(n,k,p)\).
+These results are particularly interesting because, for classical proper \(a\)-colorings with \(a>2\), there remains a constant gap between the lower and upper bounds for the threshold value of \(c\) when \(p=cn/\binom{n}{k}\).